GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/customauthn.md

 (if those services don't support mechanisms like "[Frontchannel logout](http://openid.net/specs/openid-connect-frontchannel-1_0.html)" etc)

 We also must mention that we have a similar feature supported for our Authentication custom scripts.
-Each of those script may implement logout function like below:
+Each of those scripts may implement logout function like below:

 ```
     def logout(self, configurationAttributes, requestParameters):
     return True
 ```

-Its purpose mostly the same, beside the fact that each auth script's function will only be called for users whose authentication during login attempt was handled by corresponding script, but scripts of "Application session" type will be called every time during logout of each user, regardless of what method of
+Its purpose mostly the same, except each auth script's function will only be called for users whose authentication during login attempt was handled by corresponding script, but scripts of "Application session" type will be called every time during logout of each user, regardless of what method of